-Since its establishment in 2007, the charity fund - Rietumu Bankas Labdaribas Fonds - has developed, elaborated and implemented huge number of charity programs and has become one of the largest charity organizations in Latvia.
+The charity fund - Rietumu Bankas Labdaribas Fonds has been in charge of development, elaboration and implementation of charity programs since its establishment in 2007.
+Although, in 2020 the foundation changed its title to ""Nākotnes Atbalsta fonds", it will not change neither its goals, neither activities and the fact that this foundation. has become one of the largest charity organizations in Latvia.
 The Fund supports socially responsible activities and serves public benefit.

-In order to facilitate philanthropy and be socially active the charity fund has defined following priorities - to support some solutions for social problems, including health care, to support to children and youth, education, science, culture and art.
-During these 12 years, EUR 5.7 million was spent for charity.
-In 2018 95 projects were implemented and in 2019 the fund continued to support events which trigger social development to its best.
+In order to facilitate philanthropy and be socially active the charity fund has defined following priorities - to support some solutions for social problems, including health care, to support children and youth, education, science, culture and art.
+During these 13 years, more than EUR 6 million was spent for charity.
+In 2020, the introduction of a state of emergency situation in the country due to the pandemic introduced adjustments in the organization of charity events.
+As of March 24, the Foundation temporarily suspended the examination of new charity projects, but the work on already started initiatives continued to extent possible.